kumarde/deepakwrites/source/content/_index.md

 PACE University in NYC, Faultline Theatre in San Francisco, and Shotgun Players in Berkeley, CA.

+You can reach me via email: debug12@gmail.com

 <br>

 <h3> FULL-LENGTH SHOWS </h3>

 - <a href="https://bakedthemusical.com" target="_blank">Baked!
 The Musical</a>
 - <a href="https://newplayexchange.org/plays/1586609/house-india" target="_blank">House of India</a>
-- Again? (new musical, in-development)
+- Thoughtspace (new musical, in-development)

 <h3> SHORTER SHOWS </h3>